katjabjorlinger/exercise-w4-variables-data/README.md

 # JavaScript Variables & Datatypes Exercise

-In this week’s team session, you will practice JavaScript basics and work on applying the concepts we have learned throughout the week.
-This will be done during the scheduled team session, you decide in the team if you do it in small groups or pairs.
+In this week’s session, you will practice JavaScript basics and work on applying the concepts we have learned throughout the week.

 ### Instructions:

 Take a look into the index.js file and follow the instructions to complete the exercises 1-7 (n 8 is a bonus exercise).
-Collaborate with others using a pair/mob programming approach with LiveShare.

 ### Hint: